 Not contagious, KP is completely harmless (just slightly irritating).
 And while there’s no one current way of clearing it up completely, there are plenty of things that I’ve found can help dramatically improve the look of it…

 Or Beta Hydroxy Acids (as any good beauty addict will also know them as) are chemical exfoliants famed for their abilities to break down the glue holding dead skin cells together and get down deep into pores to unclog them.

 Most often found in liquid form, BHAs can lift away the dead cells blocking hair follicles and help to both clear up and prevent skin bumps.

-Despite being slightly misleadingly named as ‘BHAs’, there is in fact only one BHA commonly-used in skincare; salicylic acid, an acid derived from willow bark and other tree barks.
-Very occasionally, other ingredients like citric acid are also listed as a BHA in skincare.
+Despite being slightly misleadingly named as ‘BHAs’, there is in fact only one BHA commonly used in skincare; salicylic acid, an acid derived from willow bark and other tree bark.
+Very occasionally, other ingredients like “citric acid is also cited as a BHA in cosmetic formulations,” says the FDA.

-Salicylic is the easiest to find though, and has been proven to improve Keratosis Pilaris, so look out for it in any toners, cleanser or moisturisers you plan to use on your bumps.
+Salicylic is the easiest to find though, and has been proven to improve Keratosis Pilaris, so look out for it in any toners, cleansers or moisturisers you plan to use on your bumps.